 The proliferation of distrbuted IT systems will in aggregate consume a great deal more power than today’s data centres.
 Given that each disparate edge computing site will have its own power supply, cooling solution and other infrastructure components, they will be inherently less efficient than larger data centres.
-In terms of energy, a hundred thousand edge facilities, each rated at 10kW, would consume 1,000MW of power for their IT load alone.
+In terms of energy, ten thousand edge facilities, each rated at 10kW, would consume 1,000MW of power for their IT load alone.

 Such a significant increase in energy consumption further proves the need for edge data centres to operate as efficiently as possible, not only for economic reasons, but for the sake of the impact on the environment.